portalzine/cubicfusion-klaro-themes/readme.md

 ![][image-3]![][image-4]

 ## Usage
-The SCSS file holds the configuration,  use to compile your own CSS.
+The SCSS file holds the configuration,  use it to compile your own CSS.
  I am just providing the CSS file as a reference.

 ## How to compile SCSS to CSS